earthlab/abc-classroom/docs/manage-assignments/create-grade-assignment-workflow.rst

 GitHub Classroom

-TODO: add workflow here about the github classroom piece
+TODO: add workflow here about the GitHub  classroom piece

 ****

-3. next collect the assignments from github classroom
+3. next collect the assignments from GitHub  classroom

 TODO: link here to that page